-Ranveer Singh To Don The Producers Hat For Rohit Shetty's 'Temper' Remake?
+Ranveer Singh To Don The Producer's Hat For Rohit Shetty's 'Temper' Remake?

 Rohit Shetty is well known in making good entertaining masala films and it looks like Ranveer Singh will soon don the producer's hat for his upcoming movie which is a remake of Jr NTR's superhit Telugu film 'Temper'.

-Mid-Day reported that Ranveer Singh's father is the one who is convincing him to be a producer for the movie and a source close to his family opened up by saying, "Ranveer's father suggested that he should turn producer with Rohit's film.
+Mid-Day reported that Ranveer Singh's father is the one who has been convincing him to become a producer for the movie and a source close to his family opened up by saying, "Ranveer's father suggested that he should turn producer with Rohit's film.
 He may act in it, without being an investor and have a share of the back-end profits."

 Also Read: The Hot Esha Gupta To Launch Her Own Lingerie Line!
 Thankfully, She'll Be The Model Too